What Is the Difference Between Copayment and Coinsurance?

 What Is Coinsurance?

 Coinsurance is another example of cost sharing, though in this case the fees are not fixed.
 After you have reached the deductible for your insurance plan, coinsurance is the percentage of the costs of your services that are split between you and your insurance provider, with each being responsible for a certain percentage of the total cost.
-In most cases, health insurance providers pay 70-90% of the costs, leaving you (the patient) with the remaining 10-30% of the bill.
+In many cases, health insurance providers pay 70-90% of the costs, leaving you (the patient) with the remaining 10-30% of the bill.

 While the percentage split is predetermined, the amount that you are responsible for is based on the total cost of service.
 This makes coinsurance less predictable than copayments, since you may not know how much a service will cost until you have seen a doctor or specialist.

-One benefit a coinsurance model is that many health insurance companies will count these fees as part of your maximum out-of-pocket expenses.
+One benefit of a coinsurance model is that many health insurance companies will count these fees as part of your maximum out-of-pocket expenses.
 Again, you should review a plan’s benefits summary to confirm whether or not coinsurance goes toward maximum out-of-pocket expenses before choosing the plan.